National Bible Bee: Competition format

 The format for finals changed from the format used in previous years.
-Round 1 featured each of the 5 finalists reciting a passage from memory, with points deducted for errors.
-The maximum points for round 1 was 3,000 points.
-Rounds 2-5 were open-ended Bible knowledge questions where contestants were given 30 seconds to write their answer on an iPad tablet.
-Each question was worth 1,000 points.
-Round 6 again required contestants to recite a passage from memory worth 3,000 points.
-The total possible points for the final challenge round was 10,000 points, with winners being determined by their cumulative scores from all 6 rounds.
+Round 1 features each of the 5 finalists reciting a passage from memory, with points deducted for errors.
+The maximum points for round 1 was 1,000 points.
+Rounds 2-4 situate contestants on gameshow podiums.
+Round 2 is an open-ended/multiple-choice Bible knowledge questions where contestants are given 20 seconds to write their answer on an iPad tablet.
+Round 3 is a buzzer recitation round, where contestants buzz in to answer bible knowledge questions whose answers are in the form of a Bible passage.
+If they answer correctly, they must recite the passage with minimal errors to accumulate score.
+Round 4 is a 15 question lightning round, where contestants buzz in to answer bible knowledge questions.
+Round 5 again required contestants to recite a passage from memory worth 1,000 points.
+The winners are determined by their cumulative scores from all 5 rounds.
 Ties were broken by using the contestant's scores from the preliminary round at the national competition.

-2020
+2020 COVID-19 Pandemic Response

 Due to the COVID-19 pandemic, the National Bible Bee was forced to make some necessary modifications to the competition.
-On July 3rd, 2020, they announced that the preliminary rounds of NBBC would be held online.
+On July 3, 2020, they announced that the preliminary rounds of NBBC would be held online.
 All 120 qualifiers in each age division would take an online test on ClassMarker on October 12.
 The top 33% (40 contestants) from that would then go on to compete in Oral Recitation Rounds on October 15.
 The top 15 scorers from these 2 rounds (the scores were combined) went on to the Semi-Finals which was held in San Antonio on November 8-10.